Special ProjectsPlacer Community Foundation's ongoing community endeavors.

 Phoebe Toland: 2016 Visiting Artist

-Toland will be conducting hands-on workshops at Blue Line Arts, as well as lectures at various locations in Placer County from May 8 – May 28, 2016.
-Contact Blue Line Arts at 916-783-4117.
+Toland conducted hands-on workshops at Blue Line Arts, as well as lectures at various locations in Placer County.
+Want to know who will be here in 2017?
+Subscribe for updates below.

 GivingEdge is a powerful community tool and resource to help you find nonprofit organizations in our region, learn about the impact they are making, and make a donation.
 Each nonprofit in our database is a partner of GiveLocalNow, a movement to increase local giving.
 This free online tool helps you learn more about your favorite charities, as well as discover new organizations that match your interests.